DataDog/hiring-engineers/answers.md

 ## Datadog in the Wild

 Datadog provides a quick to deploy and easy to use solution with hundreds of integrations out of the box.
-The range of applications for the platform ranges from monitoring NYC Subway System, Pokemon Go, and even office restroom availability!
+The range of real-world applications for the platform ranges from monitoring NYC Subway System, Pokemon Go, and even office restroom availability!

 Given the recent Covid-19 outbreak healthcare monitoring is ever more important in the modern day with the potential application of monitoring patients themselves.
-Utilising Datadogs ease of integration it could be use to hook into mobile medical devices on patients and instantly alert of any deterioration in health notifying relevant emergency services eg: paramedics, the nearest hospital and the patients GP.
+Utilising Datadogs ease of integration it could be use to hook into mobile medical devices to monitor patients and instantly alert of any deterioration in health notifying relevant emergency services eg: paramedics, the nearest hospital and the patients GP.

 ## References